-When we were visiting Puertito de los Molinos, one of the best kept secrets of Fuerteventura, we came accross a small restaurant called Bohemias del Amor.
+When we were visiting Puertito de los Molinos, one of the best kept secrets of Fuerteventura, we came across a small restaurant called Bohemias del Amor.

 But first a little context.